*CULTURE NABE is currently suspended to prevent the spread of coronavirus infection.

 – Field trip (about twice a year): Visit and experience the traditional crafts of the region and learn about the history and culture of Japan and Kyushu in English

 (2) Improving English Proficiency / Sharing about Study Abroad

 – English conversation lessons

 – Occasional events (debriefing sessions and social gatherings by students who went for Exchange Program, etc.)

-This event is attended by exchange students from our interdepartmental partner universities, students who have studied abroad, and design students of various nationalities.
+This event is attended by exchange students from our faculty partner universities, students who have studied abroad, and design students of various nationalities.
 It is a great opportunity to get information on local and foreign countries, learn about different cultures, and share Japanese culture with others.
 If you are interested in studying abroad, if you would like to learn some English, or if you would like to share Japanese culture with others, we welcome you!
 Please come and join us!

 Student Affairs Section

 Please replace “[at]” with “@”.